Essence1987/Planner/README.md

-# 05 Third-Party APIs: Work Day Scheduler
+# Third-Party APIs: Work Day Scheduler
-## JavaScript: Password Generator

 ## Description

-This Password Generator was created using JavaScript.
-When user selects "Generate Password" prompts will display asking questions to user.
-A passwork will generate and display in the box based of user responces.
+This Work Day Scheduler was created using Third-Party APIs.
+It shows the current day at the top of the calander.
+A user can schedule their work day and save each time slot.
+When the page refreshes, as long as the user hit save, the entered information will remain.
+Past times are in Gray.
+The current time is in Red.
+Future times are in Green.

 ## Visuals